Vehicle Transportation: What's the Right Choice?

 “A carrier is a little less expensive if you have the time,” noted Don Kreft, principal and chief marketing officer for Transport Solutions of America (TSOA).
 He added that it can take up to 24 additional days after a sale to receive a vehicle via a carrier, since the transporting trucks must be full before they’re dispatched.

-Rochelle Hall, project manager for Posey Transport Group, said that carrier move times, noting tha they typically take three to 10 days.
+Rochelle Hall, project manager for Posey Transport Group, said carrier move times typically range from three to 10 days.

 Carrier services are a good option if several vehicles are going to the same location.
 Driveaway services are more immediate — albeit a bit more expensive — but offer a number of advantages over the less expensive carrier service, according to Lori Rasmussen, president of PARS.